MilosCemalovic/angularMaterial-news/README.md

 ## Installed Angular Material components

 - Toolbar
-- Button
-- Icon
-- Card
-- Progress spinner
 - Tabs
-- Input
 - Table
 - Dialog
 - Menu
 - Expansion Panel
+- Progress spinner
+- Input
+- Button
+- Icon
+- Card

-## I have the same project in PrimeNG on this GitHub account
+## There is the same project in PrimeNG on this GitHub account